garaekz/ozzo-routing/README.md

 In your Go project using `go mod`, run the following command to install the package:

 ```
-go get github.com/go-ozzo/ozzo-routing/v2
+go get github.com/garaekz/ozzo-routing
 ```

 ## Getting Started

-For a complete RESTful application boilerplate based on ozzo-routing, please refer to the [golang-restful-starter-kit](https://github.com/qiangxue/golang-restful-starter-kit).
-Below we describe how to create a simple REST API using ozzo-routing.
+For a complete RESTful application boilerplate based on ozzo-routing, please refer to the [golang-restful-starter-kit](https://github.com/garaekz/go-rest-api).
+Below we describe how to create a simple REST API using this updated ozzo-routing.

 Create a `server.go` file with the following content: